-TA student who does not meet all of the above requirements should consult with the
+Students who do not meet all of the above requirements should consult the Department

 Students who will be unable to meet requirements or who have no intention of contracting

-(taking as electives) should be able to attend regardless of unmet requirements, depending
+(taking as electives) should be able to attend regardless of unmet requirements, or

 ROTC Graduation Requirements

 A candidate for junior and senior level ROTC (will finish the program and become a